Category Archives: Russian Royals

 Mikhail Fyodorovich Choosing His Bride, by Ilya Repin; Credit – Wikipedia

 In 1624, Michael I, Tsar of All Russia married Maria Vladimirovna Dolgorukova but she died four months after the wedding.
 The following year, Michael ordered a bride-show, a custom of Byzantine emperors and Russian tsars to choose a wife from among the most beautiful maidens of the country.
 Sixty young Russian women were assembled but Michael did not like any of them.
 Eudoxia Lukyanovna Streshneva had accompanied one of the sixty women.
-Michael was forced by his parents to make a choice and he called for an examination of all the unmarried women present.
+Michael’s parents forced him to make a choice but he called for an examination of all the unmarried women present.
 He chose Eudoxia for her beauty, courtesy, and gentle temper.

 On February 5, 1626, Michael and Eudoxia were married at the Annunciation Cathedral in the Moscow Kremlin.